Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Extension to RKHS Regression

 \section{Extension to RKHS Regression}

-This section extends the concepts of Effective Span Dimension (ESD) and span profile, developed in \Cref{sec:seq-model}, to the setting of RKHS regression.
-Since our goal is to develop a population level complexity measure, we focus on the simple case where the eigenfunctions of the kernel are fully known and computable, and leave a thorough analysis in future studies.
+This section extends the ESD framework developed in \Cref{sec:seq-model} to the setting of RKHS regression.
+Since our goal is to develop a population-level complexity measure, the eigensystem used below is the Mercer eigensystem of the population kernel.
+We do not analyze the statistical estimation of empirical eigenvalues or empirical eigenfunctions; a thorough analysis in this direction is left for future studies.